misa335/misa335.github.io/README.md

 This is my portfolio page.

-This page shows my background and my projects so far.
+This page shows my background and my projects.
+JavaScript/PHP/Python